 - Altars created by youth groups and community members displayed in the majestic Ritz Theater at 715 N. Chaparral.
-Visitors may walk the illuminated path and pay tribute to deceased loved ones at the Community Altar.
+Visitors may pay tribute to deceased loved ones at the Community Altar.

 - Community altar – The public is invited to add photos and/or leave a message to a deceased loved one with the materials provided.